 Affordable men’s puffer jacket brands

 After 20 years of sponsorship from Quiksilver, 11-time world surfing champion and environmental activist Kelly Slater chose to part ways with the label to establish Outerknown.

 Championing recycled and organic materials to create a collection of everyday essentials for men and women, Outerknown have also branched into puffer jackets.
 Their staple is a 700-fill duck down insulation layer with a rip-stop exterior and insanely packable construction that’ll be the go-to for your next cool weather adventure.

 Don’t knock Uniqlo until you try it.
 Price for product, Uniqlo’s typically lightweight jackets are extremely good value and surprisingly warm.
 Given they only just crack the triple-digit

 price tag, this exceptional buy is the ultimate grab ‘n’ go piece.

 They look great, feel great, and while they might not boast the longevity of other brands on this list, they’re perfect for the once-in-a-blue-moon usage you’ll likely need in Aussie winter.

 Save The Duck

-Contrary to every other brand on this list, Save The Duck has replaced goose down used in quality men’s puffer jackets with Plumtech®.
+Contrary to every other label on this list, Save The Duck has replaced goose down used in quality puffers with Plumtech.
 This state-of-the-art technology harnesses a revolutionary synthetic down fibre made from recycled plastic.
 Affordable, sustainable, and different.